The Deer Park Tavern

 During the American Revolution, soldiers stayed at the St. Patrick's Inn and it is stated that George Washington spent a night.
 On December 23, 1843, Edgar Allen Poe lectured at the Newark Academy.
 As he was attempting to descend from a carriage at the Inn, he was reputed to have fallen in the mud and was so upset that he put a curse on the building.
 "A curse upon this place!
 All who enter shall have to return!"
 Patrons found this so amusing that they carried Poe into the tavern with a hero's welcome.

 Over the years, the Deer Park has changed owners and its appearance.
 One thing that has never changed is the welcoming atmosphere extended to all guests.
-The new owners, Bob and Sandy Ashby, are very aware of their responsibility in preserving the traditions of the Deer Park by continuing to serve great food and drinks with good fellowship and cheer.
+The Ashby Hospitality Group is very aware of their responsibility in preserving the traditions of the Deer Park by continuing to serve great food and drinks with good fellowship and cheer.
 We are committed to preserving the history of the famous Deer Park as well as ensuring that the future generations will also have many happy memories of this wonderful establishment.
 We hope you enjoy your visit and find that "all who enter shall have to return".